IRS Forms

 • A worker must both, 1) perform substantially all services in a designated Empowerment Zone, and 2) have a principal residence inside that zone, usually for at least 90 days.

-• Empowerment Zone designations were automatically extended through December 31, 2025 by Rev. Proc.
-2021‑18 and IRS guidance.
+• Empowerment Zone designations were extended through December 31, 2025 by §118 of the Taxpayer Certainty and Disaster Tax Relief Act of 2020 (enacted as part of the Consolidated Appropriations Act, 2021).
 Verify your zone status each tax year before you claim.

 • Do not use the same wages for other credits like WOTC.
 If you do, your available wages for Form 8844 go down, and you must also reduce your wage deduction by the credit.

 • Partnerships and S corporations compute the credit at the entity level on Form 8844, then pass it through.
-Most other filers report the credit on Form 3800 as part of the general business credit.
+Most other filers report the credit on Form 3800 as part of the general business credit (verify the specific Part and line against the current-year Form 3800 instructions, since Form 3800 has been restructured in recent revisions and the line reference can shift even though Form 8844 still cites Part III, line 3).

 What the Empowerment Zone employment credit is